I got married to my other half a year ago. My hubby is from abroad. We only had the ruksati, but not the wedding yet.

 Avoid talking about previous sins

 Your husband has said you should avoid talking too much about what happened as it is a sin.
 There are many good reasons to abide by his request.
 As much as you may feel talking about is helpful for you, and to some extent it probably is, it can also have many negative consequences.
 In sha Allah, Allah will forgive you for what has happened.
 To keep talking about it is taking away the Mercy of Allah.
-Additionally, it is encouraging you to punish yourself and relive the moment over and over which is not helpful to recovering from this distrustful event.
+Additionally, it is encouraging you to punish yourself and relive the moment over and over which is not helpful in recovering from this distrustful event.

 The act is done now and talking about it time and time again will not take that back or change anything.
 It will only make things more difficult.
 However, talking about it could help to some extent.
-So, if you feel it would help, you could seek counselling and save talking about it to this protected space allowing you the time to talk it all out and let go.
+So, if you feel it would help, you could seek counseling and save talking about it to this protected space allowing you the time to talk it all out and let go.
 This will make it easier to stop talking about it so much elsewhere to move on and recover.

 Repent to Allah